 Knowledge is a powerful thing…

-But praxis is the practical application of theory.
-When you know something you are empowered to act.
-And arming yourself with information and facts will empower you to act accordingly.
+Praxis is the practical application of theory.
+When you know something…you are empowered to act.
+Arming yourself with information and facts will empower you to act accordingly.
+Maybe even today…

 Some Facts about Our World: